jmsech/Study-Buddy/README.md

 signup-page.js: Displays the sign up page and the form that users use to sign up for a StudyBuddy account

-RecComponent.js: Handles when the user clicks on the button to get a recommendation.
+RecComponent.js: Displays and handles the buttons and forms the user uses to get a recommendation.

 CalendarComponent.js: Displays and handles the buttons and forms that the user uses to create and delete events.